MicrosoftDocs/minecraft-creator/creator/Documents/Structures/IntroductionToStructureBlocks.md

 ![A structure block using 3D Export mode](Media/3d.png)

-Export mode can be used to create a .glb file that will be usable in behavior packs or a file that can be used to 3D print a Minecraft structure.
+Export mode is used to create a .glb file that will be usable in behavior packs or a file that can be used to 3D print a Minecraft structure.

 To export a 3D file, follow these steps:

-1. Structure Name: Enter a name for the structure using only lowercase characters.
+1. In the Structure Name field, enter a name for the structure using only lowercase characters.

-1. Relative Position: Select the origin of the structure outline.
+1. For Relative Position, select the origin of the structure outline.
 You can select portions into the ground.

-1. Structure size: set distance from relative position to build that cube in space in Minecraft.
+1. Structure size sets the distance from the relative position to build that cube in space in Minecraft.

-1. Remove blocks: Don't use inner blocks.
+1. Choose to Remove blocks so that inner blocks will not be printed.

 ## What's Next?